 T206 Honus Wagner Baseball – History of the World’s Most Famous Card

 Origin of the T206 Honus Wagner Baseball Card

 It is estimated that less than 60 of the T206 Honus Wagner cards still exist.
 By last count, there have been 57 known examples.
-Having produced anywhere between 60 and 200 in total, it is remarkable that any of the cards have even survived the test of time.
+Having produced anywhere between 60 and 200 in total, it is remarkable that this many of the cards have survived the test of time.